 Some people will always refer to their copy machine as a Xerox.
 Why?
 It is the OLDEST name in copy machines.
 So, even if it is not a Xerox by brand name… it is a xerox machine!
-Feminine products are tampax because Tampax is the OLDEST name in feminine products.
+We search for something by googling even if we don’t always use Google!
 Do you catch my drift?
-Old names set the standard (sometimes) and the oldest name in cultured pearls is Mikimoto.
+Old or popular names can set the standard.
+And the oldest name in cultured pearls is Mikimoto.

 What else did Mikimoto do?
 He is a big deal because he put a whole lot of pearl divers out of business.
 The Persian Gulf was known for their natural pearls and divers were diving consistently for pearls.
 When cultured pearls flooded the market, the demand for natural pearls fell drastically and many people in the natural pearl industry lost their means and livelihood.
 For one, the divers in the Persian Gulf lost their jobs.

 So, who has Mikimoto pearls?
 Well, lots of people from the WWII generation.
 After the second world war when the Allied forces occupied Japan, they feared an illegal pearl trade.
 So, pearls sales were discouraged within Japan.
 Instead, the Japanese sold pearls in military stores frequented by Allied troops.
 See more on my post: Why does your grandmother have graduated pearls?

 Because Mikimoto has the name recognition, many people are drawn to the Mikimoto pearls.
 I remember asking my first pearl professor at the Gemological Institute of America why Mikimoto pearls are so expensive and she said, simply, “the name.”